-Although the advantages and disadvantages of using absorption accounting are known by knowledgeable analysts of financial statements, another problem can arise when reported results do not clearly follow the prescribed norms.
-The SEC has shown concern and begun commenting on the potential misallocation of depreciation expenses by individual companies (Deloitte, 2009).
-SEC Staff Accounting Bulletin Topic 11.B states that if the cost of sales excludes charges for depreciation of property, plant and equipment, the description of the line item within the income statement should explicitly disclose that the cost of goods sold indeed excludes depreciation that is separately reported (SEC, n.d.).
-It further goes on to state that depreciation, depletion and amortization should not be positioned in the income statement in a manner which results in reporting a figure for income before depreciation (i.e., gross profit).
+Although the advantages and disadvantages of using absorption accounting should be known by knowledgeable analysts of financial statements, another problem can arise when reported results do not clearly follow the prescribed norms.
+For example, the SEC has become more concerned and begun commenting on the potential misallocation of depreciation expenses by individual companies (Deloitte, 2009).
+SEC Staff Accounting Bulletin Topic 11.B states that if the cost of sales excludes charges for depreciation of property, plant and equipment, the description of the line item within the income statement should explicitly disclose that the cost of goods sold indeed excludes depreciation, depletion and amortization should not be positioned in the income statement in a manner which results in reporting a figure for income before depreciation (i.e., gross profit).
 Most of the SEC staff's comments on this matter have stemmed from companies' lack of awareness or incorrect application of the guidance in SAB Topic 11.B, particularly their inappropriate reporting of an amount for gross profit before depreciation and amortization (Deloitte, 2009).

-Examples of the SEC's concerns over this topic can be found on the SEC's website through its EDGAR (Electronic Data-Gathering, Analysis, and Retrieval) platform though which all forms required by the SEC are electronically filed.
+Examples of the SEC's concerns over this topic can be found on the SEC's website through its EDGAR (Electronic Data-Gathering, Analysis, and Retrieval) platform though which all forms required by the SEC must be electronically filed.
 The SEC's comments to and the responses from filers regarding a variety of financial reporting issues can be located through the platform under the moniker of "type=corresp".
 Numerous examples of such correspondence between the SEC and different entities regarding the possible misreporting of depreciation expenses are found there, as in the cases of Active Power, Inc., Reliance Steel & Aluminum Co., and ENSCO International, Inc. (SEC, 5/21/08; 10/21/09; 10/27/09).
 Although the wording in each case differs, the questions posed by the SEC are typically as follows:

 We note that you present a gross profit measure.
 However, it appears that your cost of sales amount excludes depreciation and amortization expense.
-Pursuant to SAB Topic 11B, in order to avoid placing undue emphasis on "cash flow," depreciation and amortization should not be positioned in the income statement in a manner that results in reporting a figure for income before these expenses.
+Pursuant to SAB Topic 11B, in order to avoid placing undue emphasis on "cash flow," depreciation and amortization should not be positioned in the income statement in a manner which results in reporting a figure for income before these expenses.
 If you choose to continue to present a gross profit measure, please revise to allocate the appropriate amount of depreciation and amortization expense to cost of sales.
-Also, conform disclosures in regard to gross profit in MD&A and quarterly results accordingly.
-If you choose not to present a gross profit measure and cost of sales continues to exclude depreciation and amortization, continue to describe cost of sales as exclusive of these expenses.
+Also, conform disclosures in regard to gross profit measure and cost of sales continues to exclude depreciation and amortization, continue to describe cost of sales as exclusive of these expenses.
 (SEC, 10/21/09).